outfoxxed/hy3/README.md

 in the [matrix room](https://matrix.to/#/#hy3-support:outfoxxed.me) with your bug information.

 ## Installation

+> [!IMPORTANT]
+> The master branch of hy3 follows the master branch of hyprland.
+> Attempting to use a mismatched hyprland release will result in failure when building or loading hy3.
+>
+> To use hy3 against a release version of hyprland,
+> check out the matching hy3 tag for the hyprland version.
+> hy3 tags are formatted as `hl{version}` where `{version}` matches the release version of hyprland.

 ### Nix
 #### Hyprland home manager module
 Assuming you use hyprland's home manager module, you can easily integrate hy3 by adding it to the plugins array.